geany-org/javascript-tutorial-en/1-js/01-getting-started/2-code-editors/article.md

 All of the IDEs listed above are available on both Windows and Mac, and the IDEs other than Visual Studio are also available on Linux.

 Most IDEs are paid, but have a trial period.
-Their cost is usually negligible compared to a qualified developer's salary, so just choose the best one for you.
+Their cost is usually negligible compared to a qualified developers salary, so just choose the best one for you.

 ## Lightweight editors